 After all, do you know why National Persian Gulf Day was named so?
-Because it was the day when Hormuz Island was retaken from the Portuguese.
+Because it was the day Iranians retook Hormuz Island from the Portuguese.

 Now, what things are you going to do on the island?

 I’ve been living on Hormuz Island for five months now.
 I have been working as an advisor on the project.
 Last year, I drew up a plan on the revival of the island.
 The plan details what should be done to bring the island back to life.
-My plan was approved by the provincial governor and he asked me to manage the project.
+The provincial governor approved my plan and asked me to manage the project.
 Then we picked a team to execute the plan and began the artistic supervision work.

 Based on the plan, I suggested the ancient quarter of the island, which is part of the heritage of the human community, be saved first.
-At the beginning, all the walls were covered in black cement, and the streets were littered with earth and rocks.
+They had initially covered the walls in black cement; and the streets were littered with earth and rocks.
 If you scrape the black cement off the walls, you will see white cement under.
 Islands in the Mediterranean Sea such as Greece are all white.
 The walls are made of coral.
 However, instead of protecting the coral walls, they have coated them with thousands of tonnes of concrete.
 It was a mistake, and we rectified it.

 I replaced all the rusty iron-made doors with wooden ones.
 I had the floor covered with yellow-coloured mud bricks, and had red Bougainvillea flowers planted in front of houses.
 The only tree on the island which stands out from the rest has red Bougainvillea flowers.